-Parish council, local government and national government
+Parish council, local government and National government

 Brightling has an active Parish Council, which meets every two months.
-All meetings are open to members of the public, and are publicized on the village website and the noticeboard outside the church.
-For details about the work of the parish council, and contact details for the parish councillors, see https://brightling.community/parish-council/ or contact the parish clerk at brightlingclerk@gmail.com.
+All meetings are open to members of the public, and are publicised on the village website and the noticeboard outside the church.
+For details about the work of the parish council, and contact details for the parish councillors, see https://brightling.community/parish-council/ or contact the parish clerk at clerk@brightling-pc.gov.uk